giraffe-fsharp/Giraffe/DOCUMENTATION.md

 - `UnacceptableHandler` of type `HttpHandler`

-The `Rules` property is of type `IDictionary<string, obj -> HttpHandler>` and represents a key/value dictionary, where the key denotes a supported `Content-Type` and the value represents a function which turns a given `obj` into a `HttpHandler`.
+The `Rules` property is of type `IDictionary<string, obj -> HttpHandler>` and represents a key/value dictionary, where the key denotes a supported `Content-Type` and the value represents a function which turns a given `obj` into an `HttpHandler`.

 For example the rules of the `DefaultNegotiationConfig` are as following: